arcaro-lab/BrainMaps/Macaque/README.md

-# Image Registration Script
+# Macaque Image Registration

 This script performs nonlinear image registration to align a functional retinotopy map to a subject-specific T1-weighted anatomical MRI.
 It uses AFNI, FSL, and ANTs tools.
 The script downscales the anatomical images to match the functional resolution and applies a combination of FLIRT and ANTs transformations.

-Within Retinotopy, there is an example for aligning the retinotopy maps from NMT to a target image (registerRetino.sh).
+Within Retinotopy, there is shell script for aligning the retinotopy maps from NMT to a target image (registerRetino.sh).

 ## Usage